-These juicy pear muffins are made with wholesome ingredients like old fashioned rolled oats, pure maple syrup and rich olive oil.
-Ground spices like cinnamon and ginger add a subtle sweetness and warming flavor to this one bowl muffin recipe.
+These juicy pear muffins are made with wholesome ingredients like old-fashioned rolled oats, pure maple syrup, and rich olive oil.
+Ground spices like cinnamon and ginger add a subtle sweetness and warming flavor to this one-bowl muffin recipe.

 Not only does this pear muffin recipe taste amazing and offer health benefits, it is also easy to customize to your dietary needs and preferences.
-These pear oat muffins can be made gluten-free, refined sugar-free or dairy-free depending on the ingredients you choose!
+These pear oat muffins can be made gluten-free, refined sugar-free, or dairy-free depending on the ingredients you choose!

 Naturally Sweet and Topped with Oats!

 Keep this recipe naturally sweetened with pure maple syrup or use some brown sugar for an extra sprinkle of satisfaction.
-Often times, I use a mixture of both sweeteners to combine the maple and caramel-like flavors each ingredient offers.
+Oftentimes, I use a mixture of both sweeteners to combine the maple and caramel-like flavors each ingredient offers.

 These healthy cinnamon pear oatmeal muffins are topped with a handful of rolled oats to make them look pretty.
 Turbinado sugar would also make these fruit muffins pop with a crunchy, golden muffin top.

-How To Make Cinnamon Pear Oatmeal Muffins:
+How To Make Ginger Pear Muffins:

 To make these pear muffins, start by combining the wet ingredients with the rolled oats in a mixing bowl.
 Letting the rolled oats soak for about 10 minutes in the milk, beaten egg, vanilla, maple syrup and olive oil allows them to soften a bit which creates a better texture.